bazineta/js8call/README.md

   this stops the bleeding for the moment.
 This does mean that you'll have to re-select your preferred spectrum choice on first use, if your choice wasn't the default of 'Cumulative', though, seriously, Cumulative is *The One*.
 Just sayin'.
+- Doubled the gain on the Linear Average spectrum display mode, to match that of WSJTX.
 - Converted the boost library to an out-of-tree build.
 - Updated the sqlite and qcustomplot libraries.
 I don't think that JS8Call actually uses the qcustomplot library; it's just leftovers that could be gutted out.
 Again, note to self.